Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 The dual sensor system is one of the most important features of Watchkeeper.

-QinetiQ has also developed a communications intelligence (COMINT) payload for Watchkeeper, click here for more details.
+QinetiQ has also developed a communications intelligence (COMING) payload for Watchkeeper, click here for more details.

 Maritime and Littoral

-Although it was not in the original requirements, Watchkeeper has evolved such that it is being trialled for maritime and littoral operations.
+Although it was not in the original requirements, Watchkeeper has evolved such that it was trialled for maritime and littoral operations.

 The Royal Navy’s ‘Unmanned Warrior’ exercise